openmhealth/shimmer/README.md

 If any of links are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/shimmer/issues) to let us know.

-Please note that the shim server is meant as a discovery and experimentation tool.
+Please note that shimmer is meant as a discovery and experimentation tool.
 It has not been secured and does not attempt to protect the data retrieved from third-party APIs.